Robert-van-Engelen/Forth850/README.md

 ### FORGET
 _"<spaces>name<space>" --_
-delete name and all following definitions beware of vocabulary definitions crossings may throw -15 "invalid FORGET"
+delete name and all following definitions;
+beware of vocabulary definitions crossings;
+may throw -15 "invalid FORGET"

 ### [']
 _"<spaces>name<space>" -- ; -- xt_
-compile xt of name as literal
+compile xt of name as literal;
 may throw -14 "interpreting a compile-only word"

     : ['] ?COMP ' LITERAL ; IMMEDIATE

 ### RECURSE
 _... -- ..._
-recursively call the currently defined word may throw -14 "interpreting a compile-only word"
+recursively call the currently defined word;
+may throw -14 "interpreting a compile-only word"

     : RECURSE ?COMP LASTXT COMPILE, ; IMMEDIATE

 ### ?STACK
 _--_
-check parameter stack bounds
+check parameter stack bounds;
-may throw -3 "stack overflow"
+may throw -3 "stack overflow";
 may throw -4 "stack underflow"

 ### (UNTIL)
 _x --_
-branch if x=0
+branch if x=0;
 runtime of the UNTIL compile-only word

 ### (IF)
 _x --_
-branch if x=0
+branch if x=0;
 runtime of the IF and WHILE compile-only words

 ### (AGAIN)
 _--_
-branch
+branch;
 runtime of the AGAIN and REPEAT compile-only words

 ### (AHEAD)
 _--_
-branch
+branch;
 runtime of the AHEAD, ELSE and ENDOF compile-only words

 ### (OF)
 _x1 x2 -- x1 or x1 x2 --_
-branch if x1<>x2
+branch if x1<>x2;
 runtime of the OF compile-only word

 ### (LOOP)
 _--_
-repeat loop unless loop counter crosses the limit runtime of the LOOP compile-only word
+repeat loop unless loop counter crosses the limit;
+runtime of the LOOP compile-only word

 ### (+LOOP)
 _--_
-increment counter and repeat loop unless counter crosses the limit runtime of the +LOOP compile-only word
+increment counter and repeat loop unless counter crosses the limit;
+runtime of the +LOOP compile-only word

 ### (?DO)
 _n1|u1 n2|u2 --_
-begin loop with limit n1|u1 and initial value n2|u2 skip loop when zero trip loop runtime of the ?DO compile-only word
+begin loop with limit n1|u1 and initial value n2|u2;
+skip loop when zero trip loop;
+runtime of the ?DO compile-only word

 ### (DO)
 _n1|u1 n2|u2 --_
-begin loop with limit n1|u1 and initial value n2|u2 loop at least once runtime of the DO compile-only word
+begin loop with limit n1|u1 and initial value n2|u2;
+loop at least once;
+runtime of the DO compile-only word

 ### (UNLOOP)
 _R: ... --_
-remove loop parameters
+remove loop parameters;
 runtime of the UNLOOP compile-only word

 ### (LEAVE)
 _--_
-end loop by setting the loop counter to the limit runtime of the LEAVE compile-only word
+end loop by setting the loop counter to the limit;
+runtime of the LEAVE compile-only word

 ### AHEAD
 _-- ; C: -- addr orig_
-branch ahead to THEN
+branch ahead to THEN;
 may throw -14 "interpreting a compile-only word"

 ### BEGIN
 _-- ; C: -- addr dest_
-begin WHILE REPEAT
+begin WHILE REPEAT;
 may throw -14 "interpreting a compile-only word"

 ### AGAIN
 _-- ; C: addr dest --_
-branch back to BEGIN
+branch back to BEGIN;
-may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### UNTIL
 _x -- ; C: addr dest --_
-branch back to BEGIN if x=0
+branch back to BEGIN if x=0;
-may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### IF
 _x -- ; C: -- addr orig_
-branch to closest ELSE or THEN if x=0 may throw -14 "interpreting a compile-only word"
+branch to closest ELSE or THEN if x=0;
+may throw -14 "interpreting a compile-only word"

 ### THEN
 _-- ; C: addr orig --_
-close AHEAD, IF, ELSE
+close AHEAD, IF, ELSE;
-may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### ELSE
 _-- ; C: addr orig -- addr orig_
-close IF and branch to THEN
+close IF and branch to THEN;
-may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### WHILE
 _x -- ; C: addr sys -- addr orig addr sys_
-branch to exit REPEAT if x=0
+branch to exit REPEAT if x=0;
 may throw -14 "interpreting a compile-only word"

 ### REPEAT
 _-- ; C: addr orig addr dest --_
-branch back to BEGIN after WHILE may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+branch back to BEGIN after WHILE;
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### DO
 _n1|u1 n2|u2 -- ; C: -- addr do_sys_
-begin loop from initial value n2|u2 to the limit n1|u1 loop at least once may throw -14 "interpreting a compile-only word"
+begin loop from initial value n2|u2 to the limit n1|u1;
+loop at least once;
+may throw -14 "interpreting a compile-only word"

 ### ?DO
 _n1|u1 n2|u2 -- ; C: -- addr do_sys_
-begin loop from initial value n2|u2 to the limit n1|u1 skip loop when zero trip loop may throw -14 "interpreting a compile-only word"
+begin loop from initial value n2|u2 to the limit n1|u1;
+skip loop when zero trip loop;
+may throw -14 "interpreting a compile-only word"

 ### LOOP
 _-- ; C: addr do_sys --_
-repeat loop unless loop counter crosses the limit may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+repeat loop unless loop counter crosses the limit;
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### +LOOP
 _n|u -- ; C: addr do_sys --_
-increment counter and repeat loop unless counter crosses the limit may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+increment counter and repeat loop unless counter crosses the limit;
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### UNLOOP
 _--_
-remove loop parameters
+remove loop parameters;
 may throw -14 "interpreting a compile-only word"

 ### LEAVE
 _--_
-end loop by setting the loop counter to the limit may throw -14 "interpreting a compile-only word"
+end loop by setting the loop counter to the limit;
+may throw -14 "interpreting a compile-only word"

 ### I